nursahketene/coding101/DayOne/DayOneScript.md

 Ok so basically with classes you target all elements which has the same class attribute.
 The `ID` attribute would allow us to target a single specific element.

-Ok so lets see how it is used.
+Ok so let's see how it is used.

 We have bunch of list elements.
-Lets target the second list element so it has a different color and a strike through.
+Let's target the second list element so it has a different color and a strike through.

 in index.html
 ```html
 <li id="secondListElement">Basics of internet</li>
 ```

-Now lets add the style
+Now let's add the style

 in main.css
 ```css